Lomas Brown

-Lomas Brown Jr. (born March 30, 1963) is an American former college and professional football player who was an offensive tackle in the National Football League (NFL) for 18 seasons in the 1980s, 1990s and early 2000s.
-Brown played college football for the University of Florida, and received consensus All-American honors.
-A first-round pick in the 1985 NFL Draft, he played professionally for the Detroit Lions and four other NFL teams.
+Lomas Brown Jr. (born March 30, 1963) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for 18 seasons in the 1980s, 1990s and early 2000s.
+Brown played college football for the Florida Gators, receiving consensus All-American honors.
+A first-round pick in the 1985 NFL draft, he played professionally for the Detroit Lions and four other NFL teams.
 He is currently a color analyst for Lions radio broadcasts on WXYT 97.1 The Ticket, as well as a commentator and analyst for ESPN and other television and radio networks.

 Early life

 Brown was born in Miami, Florida.
 He attended Miami Springs High School in Miami Springs, Florida, where he was a stand-out offensive lineman for the Miami Springs Golden Hawks high school football team.
 In 2007, the Florida High School Athletic Association (FHSAA) recognized Brown as one of the 33 all-time greatest Florida high school football players of the last 100 years by naming him to its "All-Century Team."